 This clear, intuitive model could guide something as simple as a starter conversation with staff, clients as well as all stakeholders about where your organization is now.
 It could also guide a discussion of your products and services or where you might be “stuck” or needing a fresh perspective in your planning.

 With “D” for “Dissatisfaction” in mind, there’s much more to the story of resistance than a model, of course.
-“Resistance is a resource,” quoting the late Kathie Dannemiller, a mentor/guide to me and many others with organization development (OD) experience who learned from founders and their mentors in the OD field.
+“Resistance is a resource,” quoting the late Kathie Dannemiller, a mentor/guide to me and many others with organization development (OD) experience.

 Collecting data at crucial points throughout any change implementation is important.
 The what, where, when, how and why the data is collected is ALSO important, and is an intervention in and of itself.
 A good model including approaches like Whole-Scale Change helps, as referenced on the DVF handout.